• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These easy baked banana donuts are made with cassava flour and almond butter, sweetened with maple syrup and topped with a coconut cream icing.
-This healthy banana donut recipe is gluten free, Paleo and Vegan friendly.
+These gluten free banana donuts are baked in the oven and topped with a simple coconut cream icing.
+They're made with cassava flour and almond butter, sweetened with maple syrup and have a soft, tender texture.
+This healthy banana donut recipe is gluten free, egg free, yeast free, paleo and vegan friendly.

-After making my Vegan chocolate donuts, I quickly decided that banana donuts needed to happen.
-And these healthy banana donuts were everything I imagined them to be!
+After making my vegan chocolate donuts, I quickly decided that banana donuts needed to happen.
+And these gluten free banana donuts were everything I imagined them to be!

-• not overly sweet, but still a delicious treat
+• Mildly Sweet: not overly sweet, but still a delicious treat.

-• they hold together nicely - easy to remove from the pan and not crumbly
+• Hold together well : easy to remove from the pan and not crumbly.

-• Paleo and Vegan friendly (no eggs, no grains, no dairy)
+• Paleo and Vegan Friendly: no eggs, no grains, no dairy, free from many common allergens

 The full recipe can be found in the recipe card below, but here's a list of what you need: